 Upon passing the NCLEX-RN and receiving their registered nurse license, students begin their master’s level studies.
 Courses vary by chosen clinical specialty; however, everyone takes innovative leadership, quality improvement and informatics, health promotion and disease prevention, the American healthcare system, and evidence-based practice.
 All of these courses are completed online.
 Students also undergo precepted clinical experiences in their chosen specialty.
 Upon graduation, students will have earned a Master of Science in Nursing and become eligible to sit for their board-certification exam.

 Prior to admission, students must declare a clinical specialty area.
 The Ohio State University College of Nursing offers six clinical specialties for Graduate Entry students: adult-gerontology primary care, family health, neonatal health, pediatric primary care, psychiatric mental health, and women’s health.
-Only the family and psychiatric mental health specialties can be completed at a distance.
+Only the family, neonatal, and psychiatric mental health specialties can be completed at a distance.

 The required number of credit hours and precepted clinical hours varies by chosen specialty.
 The family health specialty requires the most credit hours (106), compared with adult-gerontology primary care, which requires the least (89).
 The women’s health specialty involves the most precepted clinical hours (637.5), compared with the family health specialty, which requires the least (450).
 Table 2 below outlines the different requirements per specialty.